In-Depth Partnership Projects

 Colorado Springs, Colorado

 The City of Colorado Springs, Colorado Springs Utilities, Energy Resource Center, the Housing and Building Association of Colorado Springs, and Careers in Construction Colorado seek to validate concepts that aggregate power across complex energy systems, including virtual power plants.
-This will support the deployment of large amounts of solar, grid-connected buildings, electric vehicles (EVs), and other distributed resources.
+This will support the deployment of large amounts of solar, grid-connected buildings, electric vehicles, and other distributed resources.

 Pittsburgh, Pennsylvania

 The City of Pittsburgh, Pittsburgh's Department of City Planning, Duquesne Light Co., and the Green Building Alliance plan to deploy Smart Electric Energy Districts as part of a comprehensive approach to achieving a clean and affordable electricity system.
-These districts are comprised of "smart" energy infrastructure—such as rooftop solar, appliances, buildings, energy storage, and EV chargers—and can work together to meet both grid and community needs throughout the city and surrounding areas.
+These districts are comprised of "smart" energy infrastructure—such as rooftop solar, appliances, buildings, energy storage, and electric vehicles chargers—and can work together to meet both grid and community needs throughout the city and surrounding areas.

 Sitka, Alaska